 Just after the 5-year mark, I was so incredibly lonely and miserable that I made a vow to go out and meet new people.
 And almost immediately, though we unknowingly circled each other for 10 years, I met Justin.
 I knew my love of TV would get me somewhere.

-I finally decided to take a stand and find a job that made me happy and fulfilled (or at least didn’t make me cry on a daily basis and send me to therapy).
+I finally decided to take a stand and find a job that made me happy and fulfilled (or at least didn’t make me cry on a daily basis).
 And I didn’t just find a new job—I found my dream job.
 I’m still a little in shock.

 Someone finally figured out what was wrong with me, and now I can sleep!
 There are still restless nights every now and then, but for the most part I get the sleep I need.
 Sleeping on Justin’s shoulder helps immensely.
 And I haven’t taken Ambien in 4 years!